How do you setup a True Endowment?

 The 72/55/35 principal and 32 accumulated earnings and losses operating units are invested in the University Investment pool.
 The 31 spendable operating units and proposed endowments earn interest each month based on their cash balance.
 Please refer to the endowment performance return chart for return history on the investment pool and please refer to the claim on cash rates history for the 31 and proposed endowments.

-Determine the 12 quarter average market value of the endowment principal assets (Principal and accumulated earnings) for the period ending September 30, 2017 (5 quarters prior to January 1, 2019).
-If a new endowment was created between October 1 and December 31, 2017, the gift value would be multiplied by the payout rate.
-Multiply the payout rate (currently 5%) by the value calculated in step one.
+Determine the 12 quarter average market value of the endowment principal assets (Principal and accumulated earnings) for the period ending September 30, 2019 (5 quarters prior to January 1, 2021).
+If a new endowment was created between October 1 and December 31, 2019, the gift value would be multiplied by the payout rate.
+Multiply the payout rate (4.5% for 2021) by the value calculated in step one.